Astropad Slate Alternative for Windows, Linux & Android

 Feature Astropad Slate VirtualTablet: Bluetooth

-Mobile device support iPad only Android and iOS devices
+Mobile device support iPad only Android, iPhone, and iPad

 Linux support No Yes